Lufthansa: 2010s: Losses and strikes

 In June 2015, Lufthansa announced plans to close its small long-haul base at Düsseldorf Airport for economic reasons by October 2015.
 At the time, the base consisted of two Airbus A340-300s rotating between Newark and Chicago.
 As a result, service to Chicago from Düsseldorf was first made seasonal, suspended for the winter 2015 season, and then canceled altogether.
 Service to Newark, however, was initially maintained.
 From the winter 2015 schedule through the end of the winter 2016 schedule, Düsseldorf was served by aircraft which also flew the Munich-Newark route.
 The Düsseldorf-Newark route ended on 30 November 2018, which was operated with an Airbus A330-300 aircraft.
 Their base was officially closed in March 2019.

 On 22 March 2016, Lufthansa ended Boeing 737-500 operations.
 The airline's last Boeing 737 (a 737-300) was retired on 29 October 2016, after a flight from Milan to Frankfurt.
 Lufthansa operated the 737 in several variants for almost 50 years, the first aircraft having been delivered on 27 December 1967.

+On 1 September 2015, Lufthansa implemented a 16 euro surcharge on Global Distribution System bookings.
+The surcharge is payable unless tickets are purchased from the airline's website, or its airport service centres and ticket counters.
+Amadeus said the new model would make "comparison and transparency more difficult because travellers will now be forced to go to multiple channels to search for the best fares."
+For the period between 1–14 September, the airline experienced a 16.1% drop in revenue, indicating to some that the new fee backfired, although the airline maintains that the decrease was due to the pilot strike, and "other seasonal effects".

+In October 2017, Lufthansa took over 81 aircraft from the insolvent Air Berlin.
+The total purchase price for the shares acquired by Lufthansa from the insolvency estate of Air Berlin amounted to around 210 million euros.

-On 4 December 2017, Lufthansa became the first European airline to receive the Skytrax 5 star certification.
+On 4 December 2017, Lufthansa became the first European airline to receive the Skytrax 5-star certification.
 As stated by Skytrax, a key factor in the positive rating was the announcement of a new Business Class cabin and seating that was expected to be introduced in 2020.
 While this makes Lufthansa the 10th airline to be holding this award, in reality the 5th star was given to a product that was supposed to be introduced two years after the evaluation.
 In celebration, Lufthansa painted an Airbus A320 and a Boeing 747-8 in the "5 Starhansa" livery.

 In March 2018, Lufthansa and other airlines like British Airways and American Airlines accepted a request from Beijing to list Taiwan as part of China.

-In March 2019 Lufthansa ordered 20 Boeing 787-9 and an additional 20 Airbus A350-900 for its own and the group's fleet replacement and expansion.
+In March 2019, Lufthansa ordered 20 Boeing 787-9 and an additional 20 Airbus A350-900 for its own and the group's fleet replacement and expansion.
 Also, the airline announced it would sell six A380 aircraft back to Airbus, beginning in 2022.